Mahitechlead/Stock-Market-Forecast/README.md

 - Include additional forecasting models (e.g., LSTM, Prophet).

 # About the Author
-## Shaurya Srivastava
+## Mahi Saxena

 # About the Contributers
-## Suhani Sharma , Nitya Umrao , Vedannsh Gupta , Sheetal
+## Kriti Dwivedi ,  Mahi Saxena , Akshay Pratap Singh , Aditya Verma , Anuj Katiyar

 A tech enthusiast and aspiring professional in the field of High-Frequency Trading (HFT) and consultancy.
 Connect with me on: